gcharot/Zabbix/zjstat/README.md

 From now on a high severity alert will be triggered if the number of elasticsearch process is not equal to 1.

-### Memory stats
+### Stats

-Memory stats are sent through zabbix_sender after the number of process have been returned.
-To enable memory stats, you need to change the __mode from "alive" to "all"__.
+Stats are sent through zabbix_sender after the number of process have been returned.
+To enable stats, you need to change the __mode from "alive" to "all"__.

 Change the zabbix item defined above so it include the "all" switch :